shawngraham/cdh2020/content/en/week/5/mapping.md

 You can see that with leaflet it is pretty easy to add more layers and more data to your map.
 But soon things get a little bit unwieldy.
 We're going to re-organize our map so that we can turn layers on and off.

 We're going to create some variables to hold our different layers and maps.
 Make a copy of your `index.html` file and call it `index2.html`.
+Open `index2.html` in Sublime Text and work on that file.

 1. Delete the code from the `var myMap =` line to the `// load a GeoJSON from external file`.
 Your code should look like this now: